 To guarantee the reliability of the information reported, the use of estimates has been limited as much as possible.
 Any estimates are based on the best information available.
-Restatements of previously published comparative data are clearly indicated as such (see also section METHODOLOGICAL NOTES).
+Restatements of previously published comparative data are clearly indicated as such (see also section METHODOGICAL NOTES).
 No restatements have been made with respect to previous years.

-The NFI was prepared in compliance with the "GRI Sustainability Reporting Standards" (GRI Standards) issued in 2021 by the Global Reporting Initiative, according to the option with reference to the GRI Standards ("in accordance with").
+The NFI was prepared in accordance with the GRI Sustainability Reporting Standards (GRI Standards), according to the option with reference to the GRI Standards ('in accordance with').